P=W conjectures for character varieties with symplectic resolution: Introduction

 with $\deg \alpha =2$, $\deg \gamma_j = 6$, and $j=1, \ldots, 16$. \item A universal Higgs bundle $\mathbb{E}$ on $\MDolG^{\mathrm{sm}} \times X$ may not exist.
 Indeed, if $\mathbb{E}$ exists on $M^{\mathrm{sm}} \times C$, then its restriction to the moduli space of semistable vector bundles of rank 2 and degree 0 would be a universal vector bundle, which does not exist by \cite{NR69}. \end{itemize}

-In $g=2$, we fix this problem by constructing a tautological class $\beta$ on a quasi-\'{e}tale cover of $M$, i.e.\ \'{e}tale on the smooth locus of $M$; see \cref{sec:a tautological class}.
+In $g=2$, we fix this problem by constructing a tautological class $\beta$ on a quasi-\'{e}tale cover of $M$, i.e.\ \'{e}tale in codimension one; see \cref{sec:a tautological class}.
 However, $\beta$ does not descend in cohomology, but as an intersection cohomology class.
 More precisely, $IH^*(M, \QQ)$ is the $H^*(M,\QQ)$-module

 One may avoid to construct a universal bundle on a quasi-\'{e}tale cover by appealing to the Dolbeault moduli stack, and the class $\beta$ may be interpreted as a Chern class of an orbibundle.
 However, the construction of the universal bundle on the quasi-\'{e}tale cover is interesting in itself; cf \cite[\S 6.1]{HeuLoray19}.
-The same cover is also used to determine the intersection form on $H^6(\widetilde{M}, \QQ)$ in \cref{sec:TheirreduciblecomponentK}.
 Note also that the existence of this cover is a special feature of $M$: we show that when $g \geq 2$, $M$ is the only Dolbeault moduli space which admits a non-trivial quasi-\'{e}tale cover; see \cref{sec:quasi-etalecover}.

-In \cref{sec:intersectionform} we also determine the intersection form on $H^6_c(\widetilde{M}, \QQ)^{\Gamma}$, i.e.\ the part of the middle cohomology invariant with respect to the action by tensorization of the 2-torsion of $\Pic^0(C)$.
-Although the computation is not strictly needed to establish the P=W conjectures for $M$, it is illustrative of the differences between the untwisted and the twisted case; compare \cite[Example 1, p.
-191]{Hauselcomp98}.
-Moreover, it is a fundamental aspect of the topology of $M$ that to the best of our knowledge was not known before.
-As a byproduct, we get results of independent interest about the intersection theory of singular Lagrangian cycles; see for instance \cref{prop:correctionforintersection} and \cref{prop: normal of blowup}.